KDE/kaidan/CONTRIBUTING.md

 1. Split your commits logically.
 1. Do not mix unrelated changes in the same MR.
 1. Create an MR with the *master* branch as its target.
-1. Add `Draft: ` in front of the MR's title as long as you are working on the MR and remove it as soon as it is ready to be reviewed.
+1. Mark the MR as draft as long as you are working on the MR and mark it as ready as soon as it should be reviewed.
 1. A maintainer and possibly other reviewers will give you feedback.
 1. Improve your MR according to their feedback, push your commits and close open threads via the *Resolve thread* button.
 1. If necessary, modify, reorder or squash your commits and force-push (`git push -f`) the result to the MR's branch.